davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 The additional software required can be broken into _essential_ and _optional_ packages, which are detailed in following sections.
-For example service files, please check the "services" subdirectory.
+For example service files, please check the `services` subdirectory.

 # General notes